-A dead battery or one too weak to start the engine may not mean the battery needs to be replaced.
+A dead battery, or one too weak to start the engine, may not mean the battery needs to be replaced.
 For example, it may mean that the alternator is not charging the battery properly.
 If there is any doubt about the cause of the problem, see your dealer.
-If you need to replace the battery, follow the steps under Cleaning the Battery & Cables in the Regular Maintenance Section.
+If you need to replace the battery, follow the steps under Cleaning the Battery & Cables.

-Charging a Completely Discharged Battery
+Charging The Battery